krakend/krakend-documentation/endpoints/rate-limit.md

 ## Endpoint rate limit per client (`clientMaxRate`)
 The rate per client works similarly to `maxRate`, but the `clientMaxRate` establishes a *user quota*.

-Instead of counting all the connections to the endpoint the `clientMaxRate` keeps a counter for every client and endpoint.
-Have in mind that every KrakenD instance keeps its counters in memory for **every single client**.
+Instead of counting all the connections to the endpoint, the `clientMaxRate` keeps a counter for every client and endpoint.
+Keep in mind that every KrakenD instance keeps its counters in memory for **every single client**.

 **Example**: